Hillsborough Stadium: All-seater era

 In 1996, Hillsborough was host to several fixtures at the Euro 96 competition and in particular was host to the Danish squad.
-The Danish fans endeared themselves to the local population with their fanatical support and exemplary behaviour, and were particularly popular amongst local landlords—a number of Sheffield public houses had to order emergency supplies of beer and cigarettes.
+The Danish fans endeared themselves to the local population with their fanatical support and exemplary behaviour, and were particularly popular among local landlords—a number of Sheffield public houses had to order emergency supplies of beer and cigarettes.

 In 1997 Hillsborough hosted the League Cup Final replay between Leicester City and Middlesbrough, won by Leicester 1–0.
 Later the same year Middlesbrough returned to Hillsborough for an FA Cup semi-final replay, in which they beat Chesterfield 3–0.

 The record attendance since the ground was made all-seated was on 2 February 2000 in a Premier League game against Manchester United watched by 39,640 fans.
 In recent years, average attendances at Hillsborough have remained high relative to the lower leagues they have participated in: